Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             id:"boo_b_hatch" //The ID of the boo.
         }
     ],
-    gooigi_stats:{//Gooigi's money and ghost count.
+    gooigi_stats:{ //Gooigi's money and ghost count.
         ghosts:X, //How many ghosts Gooigi has defeated. money:X //How many Gs worth of money Gooigi has collected, excluding the last 3 0s.
     },
-    portrait_battle:{//What portrait battle is currently active.
-        namespace:"luigis_mansion", //The namespace of the portrait ghost. id:"neville", //The id of the portrait ghost. mode:'JSON', //String to use for the "mode" line after the battle.
+    portrait_battle:{ //What portrait battle is currently active. namespace:"luigis_mansion", //The namespace of the portrait ghost. id:"neville", //The id of the portrait ghost. mode:'JSON', //String to use for the "mode" line after the battle.